 By the way, if you are interested on MySQL Cluster, keep an eye on Pythian Goodies — one of the last topics was on MySQL Cluster and I believe it should be posted soon.

-6 comments on “MySQL Cluster and Codd’s Rule 11”
+6 Responses to “MySQL Cluster and Codd’s Rule 11”

 Leave a Reply